Ziv-spec/Gzar/README.md

 ## How to compile the Gzar compiler
 Make sure that you have visual studio 2019 C/C++ compiler installed and run the build file from any command line you have.

+## Running the compiler
+You need to run the compiler from the x64 native command prompt for VS which will initialize the enviorment for the ml64 assembler that my compiler uses, and the linker.

 ## Code generation
 The compiler will output unoptimized assembly masm syntax